Bell's Sports Centre: Facilities

-Its floor space accommodates courts for tennis, badminton, volleyball, netball and basketball.
-It also has running track that equates to one mile per eleven laps, a 60-metre sprint track, long-, high- and triple-jumps, pole vault, hammer, discus and javelin.
-It also has facilities for indoor football, hockey, practice cricket wickets and golf.
+Up until 2023, its floor space accommodated courts for tennis, badminton, volleyball, netball and basketball.
+It also had a running track that equated to one mile per eleven laps, a 60-metre sprint track, long-, high- and triple-jumps, pole vault, hammer, discus and javelin.
+It also had facilities for indoor football, hockey, practice cricket wickets and golf.

 Former British number-one tennis player Elena Baltacha formerly practiced at Bell's Sports Centre with her father Sergei Baltacha in the early 1990s, when her father played for St Johnstone, the city's professional football club.

 In 2021, Live Active Leisure announced plans to invest £750,000 to build a new fitness gym and exercise studio at the centre.
 The plans were of concern to the city's various sport clubs who would be losing the use of the centre's coaching hall.

-Swimming is not available at the centre; there is instead Perth Leisure Pool, located around 0.65 miles to the southeast.
+Swimming was not available at the centre; there is instead Perth Leisure Pool, located around 0.65 miles to the southeast.
 Adjacent to the pool is the Dewar's Centre, which offers ice skating and curling.

-Perthshire RFC use the pavilion's changing rooms, although their home field is officially the North Inch.
+Perthshire RFC used the pavilion's changing rooms, although their home field is officially the North Inch.

-There is also a restaurant on site.
+There was also a restaurant on site.